The UT researchers below work on varied aspects of caves ranging from geology and biology of caves.

 Short Biography: Dr. Banner’s research interests include the application of field, petrologic, chemical and isotopic methods to studying the chemical evolution of groundwater and ancient oceans, and the control of changing climate on these processes.
 Modern aquifers and ancient limestones and cave deposits provide excellent records of these processes.

-Assistant Professor and John A. Wilson Fellow in Vertebrate Paleontology
+Associate Dean Jackson School of Geosciences and John A. Wilson Fellow in Vertebrate Paleontology

 Field of Study: Vertebrate Paleontology